theseusyang/graphlake/README.md

 # grdf
-A framework for dynamic rdf and other graphs
+A framework for dynamic graphs.
+Concentrating on plain graph first as infrastructure